ChaiKeshab/Chai-News-Class/README.md

 # CHAI News

 CHAI News is a news app that provides the latest news articles on various topics.
 Stay updated with the latest news from around the world!

 Designed using Class component (cuz i was learning class component)

+BTW, I have purposely set the article limit to 100 cuz more than that requires going to next page, which requires another api call?.
+Was trying to save my remaining api calls but now that i think about it...
+It was unnecessary.
+Anyway, removing the limiter just needs some tinkering with the Infinite-scroll which is currently being used to limit the article to 20 per page render, Scroll to bottom to get 20 more until end of page

 ## Features